 A man can enter the bedroom and mentally turn off whatever happened

-that day.
-But for a woman, even if she is lying naked next to her
+during the day.
+But a woman can't do it easily; even if she is lying naked next to her

-partner, her mind can still be dealing with a stream of to-do
+partner, her mind can still be dealing with all that happened during the day or run through a stream of to-do

-If there are dishes in the kitchen sink, for example, it may affect
+For example, if there are unwashed dishes in the kitchen sink, it may affect

 her sexual responsiveness in the bedroom.
 As I tell the men in my